Dirksen Nature Park

 and a detailed site analysis to consider modest improvements such as walking trails, sport field

 renovation, landscaping and park infrastructure.
-The park design is being refined for the pending
+The project team has progressed through design

 Public recreation improvements to this property will be limited to four areas of the site and will be guided